TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-accmgmt-recover-acc.md

 2. The storage account was deleted in the last 14 days.
 3. It is not a classic storage account.

- Click on the link below to recover your storage account:
+**Note**: If you are trying to recover a storage account in a deleted resource group, **recreate the resource group first**.
+Recovery will fail if the resource group is not recreated.

 ### [**Click here to recover a deleted storage account**](data-blade:Microsoft_Azure_Storage.RecoverStorageAccountBlade.subscriptionId.$subscriptionId) <br />